teahaz/teahaz-server/docs/database/notes.md

 - The admin keyword in a class is just a shorthand for having the same rights as the constructor. (*although unlike the constructor these can still be kicked by another admin)

+- Settings still have a list format, that said some settings (ie default_channel) have to be checked to be valid when they are being set

 Orgnaisation of collections
 ===========================